rakista112/rfc/drafts/006-debug-instructions.md

 Indicates the current line of code in the original source file.

+### DEBUG_SUBPROBLEM

+Indicates the current subproblem of code at runtime.

+### DEBUG_REDUCTION

+Indicates the current reduction of code at runtime.

 ### DEBUG_FILE

 Indicates the name of the original file.